ibm-cloud-docs/watsonx-code-assistant/wca-modernize-java.md

       After your application is built and analyzed, the issues to fix or review are displayed.

       When you click **Build and analyze**, the application is built at its current Java source version so that it can be analyzed for Java upgrade issues.
-Make sure that the IDE has the JDK of the Java source version configured so that the IDE can sucessfully build the application.
+Make sure that the IDE has the Java developer kit of the Java source version that is configured so that the IDE can successfully build the application.
 1. [Fix issues with the application.](#wca-modernize-java-step-fix)

    Depending on the issues to fix, the ability to fix them can be automated, assisted, or self-directed.
 The issues on the **Additional information** tab don't require a code change, but you might need to verify or test them and make a code change if you want.